apache/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

 All configuration is done via :file:`remap.config`, and the following options are available:

+.. program:: cache-promote

+.. option:: --policy

+   The promotion policy.
+The values ``lru`` and ``chance`` are supported.

+.. option:: --sample

-    --policy   The promotion policy. `lru` and `chance` are supported --sample   The sampling rate for the request to be considered
+   The sampling rate for the request to be considered

-For the `lru` plugin, the following options are also available:
+If :option:`--policy` is set to ``lru`` the following options are also available:

+.. option:: --hits

-    --hits     The minimum number of hits before promotion --buckets  The size (entries) of the LRU
+   The minimum number of hits before promotion.

+.. option:: --buckets

+   The size (number of entries) of the LRU.

 These two options combined with your usage patterns will control how likely a URL is to become promoted to enter the cache.